Single Of The Week: Ralf GUM feat. Hugh Masekela – In The City (Atjazz Astro Remix) (GOGO Music)

 Hugh returned to South Africa in 1990.
 There, he was honoured with the highest order in 2010: The Order of Ikhamanga.
 After joining U2 on stage in 2011, Bono described playing with Hugh as one of the highlights of his career.

-At the age of 75 + Masekela maintains a busy international tour schedule.
-And he still finds time to work with talents.
+At the age of 75 + Masekela maintained a busy international tour schedule.
+And he still found time to work with talents.
 The way he did back in 2009 with Black Coffee on ‘We Are One’.
 But also with Berita and Oliver Mtukudzi on ‘Mwana Wa Mai’ 4 years later.
 And, last but not least, with Ralf GUM back in 2014 on ‘With Her Hand’ and ‘In The City’.

 – Gene Douglas, but also Jan ‘Yannick’ Elverfeld, Lars and Marek Bartkuhn aka Needs, Mousse T… Not that many are the ones who served as the ambassadors of House Music in Germany back in the 90’s.
 With Ralf GUM adding his name to the list with his weekly residency in the Würzburg area.
 Then givin’ birth to his GOGO Music label back in 2001.
 Eventually delivering his first single for the label – ‘Nobody Can Touch Me’ – the year after.
 And God only knows how, from then on, he would establish himself and his stable among the most respected forces in the circuit.
 One step after another…